Meta descriptions are almost invisible.

 While it’s true that keywords in the meta description are not a Google search ranking factor, this doesn’t mean you should exclude them altogether.

 As you know from being a Google user, search terms actually get bolded in the SERPS.
-Thus if someone searches for “dog food” and you have the word “dog food” in your description, it’ll bold that word.
+Thus if someone searches for “dog food” and you have the word “dog food” in your meta description, it’ll bold that word.
 The result?
 Increased visibility for your search result.

 4. Stay On Brand

-Meta descriptions are an extension of your brand.
+Good meta descriptions are an extension of your brand.
 It’s important that you stay on brand and use the same voice and tone that you use in the rest of your content and marketing.

 If your brand voice is technical and direct, be technical and direct.
 If your brand voice is conversational, be conversational.
 You want to be as natural as possible.
 (Remember, this is a teaser of what visitors should expect when they visit the page.
 If your meta description gives one style and the content on the page conveys something else, you risk a poor user experience and high bounce rates.)